Boris Johnson’s last PMQs marked with banter and ‘hasta la vista’ farewell

 BBC political correspondent Ione Wells sat in the press gallery of the Commons watching the spectacle unfold.

 The atmosphere was "pretty jovial overall", she said.
-She said even Mr Johnson's critics couldn't help but chuckle at his gags, with Labour and Liberal Democrat laughing at his notorious rhetorical flourishes, which have arguably got him in trouble over the years.
+She said even Mr Johnson's critics couldn't help but chuckle at his gags, with Labour and Liberal Democrat MPs laughing at his notorious rhetorical flourishes, which have arguably got him in trouble over the years.

 Mr Johnson's valedictory speech came after veteran Conservative backbencher Sir Edward Leigh praised his record.